Car 'touts' on its drunk driver by phoning police after crash

-A clever safety feature on a new car led to the arrest of its drunk driver last night, after the vehicle called police following its crash.
+A clever safety feature in a new car led to the arrest of its drunk driver at the weekend, after the vehicle called police following a crash.

 "You think you're having a rough weekend?"
-PSNI Craigavon said on Facebook this morning, "at least your car hasn't touted on you".
+PSNI Craigavon said on Facebook on Sunday morning, "at least your car hasn't touted on you."

-Officers were called out to a crash last night, when a car being driven by someone over the limit crashed.
+Officers were called out to a crash last night [Saturday], when a Ford Fiesta being driven by a 29-year-old man who was over the limit, crashed.

 "That's right, you're picking this up correctly - a CAR phoned us to let us know about a crash last night when it turned out the driver was drunk.